California Lawyers Advocating for Tractor-Trailer Crash Victims

 Hire a Knowledgeable California Lawyer Following a Truck Crash

 If you are injured as a result of over-the-counter drug use that led to a truck accident in the California area, you should retain an experienced Folsom personal injury lawyer.
-At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he can now put his insights to work for you.
+At Travis G. Black, Inc., our principal formerly worked in law enforcement and insurance, and he can now put his insights to work for you.
 We provide skillful legal representation to accident victims and the families of victims of fatal accidents from our Folsom office.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation, call Travis G. Black, Inc. at 916-962-2896 or contact us online.